dejanpls/battleship/README.md

 ## Features

-- **Dynamic Content Loading:** Content for each section is loaded dynamically when the user clicks the corresponding button.
+- **Dynamic Content Loading:** Content for each section is manipulated dynamically when the user clicks the corresponding gameboard grid.
 - **Webpack Bundling:** Uses Webpack to bundle and optimize the website's assets for efficient loading.
 - **Clean and Responsive Design:** The website is designed to be visually appealing on desktop and mobile devices of any size.